RiverLikesMath/academic-starter-blog/content/authors/admin/_index.md

 For 15 years, I've been helping students of every background unlock their potential.
 My specialties are math, science, and programming, but I also help with reading, writing, and study skills.

-I tutor in person in Northern California, and offer remote tutoring to students around the US and internationally.
-I help individual students, but also teach group lessons and can help with distance learning and  pod learning.
-My long career in education has given me the skills I need to work with:
+I tutor in person in Sant Rosa, California, and offer remote tutoring to students around the US and internationally.
+I help individual students, but also teach group lessons and help with distance learning and pod learning.
+I can work with:

 * Young students (as young as four), students in their 80s, and everyone in between.
 * Students in every grade, in college, and people who are looking to add to their professional skillsets.
 * Neurodivergent students, including students with autism and ADHD.

-I began teaching 15 years ago because I wanted to share my love of math.
-Since then, I've worked mainly as a private tutor, but also have a ton of experience in the front of the classroom, working in after school programs, and working as a small group teacher for struggling students.
+Over the last 15 years, I've worked mainly as a private tutor, but also have a ton of experience in the front of the classroom, working in after school programs, and working as a small group teacher for struggling students.
 All that experience has given me a deep toolbox of teaching strategies and a keen understanding of how learning happens.

 Every lesson is customized for each student's strengths and needs.
 I can help you learn calculus, brush up on your physics, pick up linear algebra for those machine learning and AI jobs, master early counting and shapes, and so much more.